pistacium/top-run-time/README.md

 # top-run-time
 Takes output from RedLime's SpeedRunIGT mod (igt_timer.log) to get the top run retime as per the rules in speedrun.com/mc as well as generating a new file for describing the splits.

+**!!
+This retimer is designed to work with logs from SpeedrunIGT versions 8+**

+Check Meera's main repo for the retimer that works for older versions

 It runs on console without a GUI, and will ask you what type of pause each one was.
 Just type it out using the key it prints (scp for settings change pause, dlp for dimension load pause, etc.) and hit enter.

 if you'd like to run the .py directly, you'll need to install [python](https://www.python.org/downloads/) and then the best way to install the easygui dependency is to install [pip](https://pip.pypa.io/en/stable/installation/) and running